openSUSE/open-build-service/README.md

         src/backend   Backend code (Perl)

 ## Setup
 There are 3 scenarios for which you can setup an OBS instance.
-Running it in *production* for your users, for *development* on it and for executing the *test* suite.

 1. Use the OBS appliance